Renewable & Efficient Energy

 The Jefferson PUD Energy Savings Tips and Tricks page has a variety of resources on energy efficiency, including a Do It Yourself Home Energy Audit Book.

-The Low Income Home Energy Assistance Program (LIHEAP) from OlyCAP helps keep families safe and healthy through initiatives that assist families with energy costs.
+The Low Income Home Energy Assistance Program: The Low Income Home Energy Assistance Program (LIHEAP) from OlyCAP helps keep families safe and healthy through initiatives that assist families with energy costs.
 OlyCAP provides federally funded assistance in managing costs associated with home energy bills.
+LIHEAP helps families in our community by providing energy grants to help offset winter heating costs.
+The program provides assistance for electricity, propane, heating oil and wood.

-Jefferson County PUD is offering rebates on windows, insulation and duct sealing.
+Jefferson PUD: Jefferson County PUD is offering rebates on windows, insulation and duct sealing.
 They also offer rebates on heat pumps as well as Energy Star certified home appliances such as washers, dryers, smart thermostats, refrigerators and freezers.

 Energy Star® Products and Energy Efficiency Resources: Besides lists of Energy Star Appliances (heating, cooling, electronics and lighting), these pages (from the EPA) also have great links for How to Heat and Cool your House Efficiently, guides for air sealing and insulation, etc. It also lists federal tax credits for increasing energy efficiency.